FarronF/limerick-council-meetings/meetings/2019/10/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th September 2019.md

 the future.

-This was also seconded by Councillor Collins.---
+This was also seconded by Councillor Collins.
+---
 7

 **QUESTIONS**